MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-form-editor.md

     > [!div class="mx-imgBorder"]
     > ![Add elements to the form .](media/real-time-marketing-form-elements.png)

 1. **Add consent control** from Elements section to your form.
 Once you add the consent control to your form, you can select the correct consent purpose in the properties.
 Click on the consent checkbox caption to change its text.
+Learn more about how to [Manage consent for email and text messages in real-time marketing](real-time-marketing-email-text-consent.md).

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-consent-element.png)